-Rhubarb is a perennial herb grown for its attractive succulent rose red, edible leafy stalks.
-This cool-season plant is native to Siberia, and popular in many regions of Europe and North America as “pie plant.”
+Rhubarb is a perennial herb grown for its attractingly succulent, rose red, edible leafy stalks.
+This cool-season plant is native to the Siberia and widespread in many regions of Europe and North America as “pie plant.”
 In its natural habitat, the plant expands over the ground surface as a large spread.

 Botanically, it belongs to the family of Polygonaceae, in the genus: Rheum, and known as Rheum rhabarbarum.